zcaceres/MPC/Student-Handbook/StudentHandbook.md

 <b>Incorporate your Life</b>
 There doesn't need to be any difference between your professional/work life and your academic/student life.
 Working a part time job in advertising?
 Find a place for it in your contract.
 Picked up a couple freelancing gigs?
 Define clear outcomes and put it in your contract.

+####Does the MPC control my learning process?
+No. Learning is a dynamic process.
+If the textbook you're using is no good, or the video lectures are boring, change them.
+This also allows you to take advantage of opporutnities that arise, such as a new internship that will teach you more than the reading and work process that you had planned.
+You can nest all of life's wonderful surprises into your contract, so long as you still reach your goals.
+Make sure to track your progress and the changes you make in your portfolio!

 ####Writing a Good Course Description
 Course descriptions go into UFM's system of course management.
 They're tied to the courses you design.
 If someone wants to know what your class was about, they can access this description.
 So make it good!

-Descriptions should not be fancy or 'clever'.
+Descriptions should not be fancy or too 'clever'.
 Just be simple and clear.
 Remember, this is just for a transcript so it doesn't need to be fine art.

 Bad description: "The world of cosmology is full of the mystery of the ether.
 Many great minds have pondered our place in the cosmos for millennia!
 We will interrogate the deepest cosmic truths to obtain spiritual enlightenment."

 Good description: "In this course, we survey the cosmological theories of Bohm, Einstein, and Hawking.
 Students will read primary texts from each of these thinkers and complete a research project of their own in the theory of cosmology."

+###Amendments to Final Evaluations
+Sometimes when you start a course, you think a particular final project will be the right fit.
+But after a few months of learning, some people realize that their final evaluation could be more meaningful or challenging.

+Just as the MPC allows for a dynamic process for you to learn, you can also upgrade your final evaluations.
+How does this work?
+Write up the proposed change to your final evaluation.
+Then it must be approved by the mentor who will grade and the MPC.
+That's it!

+<b>What will be approved:</b>
+A different project of equal difficulty: I was going to write a 20 page paper, instead I'm going to organize a symposium at UFM.
+A harder or more ambitious project: I was going to paint 5 works, now I'm going to paint 10.

+<b>What will be rejected:</b>
+Anything that is easier or an attempt to avoid the serious commitment you made in the contract: I was going to write a 20 page paper, now I want to do a 10-point summary.

-####Failure of the Learning Contract
+###Failure of the Learning Contract
 Several things can cause failure of the Learning Contract.
 1. Failure to complete final evaluations.
 2. Failure to turn in grades, contracts, or mentor agreements by their due dates.